Use these troubleshooting tips to address errors or issues that you may encounter while upgrading your database.

 ORA-00942: table or view does not exist ORA-00904: "TZ_VERSION": invalid identifier ORA-01722: invalid number

-If you receive any of these errors, then complete the following procedure:
+If you receive any of these errors, then use this procedure to correct the problem:

 SHUTDOWN ABORTcommand, and wait for the command to complete running.